-Right now, April/May 2014, RTB is only available for the Rasperry Pi running Raspbian.
+Right now, late 2025, RTB is only available for the Raspberry Pi running a Debian bookworm or later.
+Both 32 and 64-bit version are supported.
 Older versions are still available for other platforms, but the Pi version is the only current one.

-That ought to install it, however it may throw up a dependency (most likely libsdl-sound), so to resolve this, then in the usual Debian manner:
+That ought to install it, however it may throw up a dependency (most likely libsdl-sound), these may be pulled automatically, but if not to resolve this, then in the usual Debian manner:

 sudo apt-get -f install